ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

         {% include screenshot.html source="/images/brickman/bluetooth-droid4-network-connection-selected.png" %}

         {% include icon.html type="info" %}
-        The *Connect* button above is to connect other Bluetooth services.
+        The *Connect* button pictured above is used to connect other Bluetooth services.
 It **will not** connect the network connection.
+We need to use *Connect* on the *Network Connection* screen below instead.
         {: .alert .alert-info}

     8. Then select *Connect*.